pointwise/CaeUnsOpenFOAM/README.md

 ## Building the OpenFOAM Plugin

+These instructions have been updated for Plugin SDK v1.0 R11 for Pointwise 18.1.
+See previous versions of this README if using older SDK distibutions.

 To build the OpenFOAM plugin you must integrate the OpenFOAM source code into your local PluginSDK installation.
 These instructions assume you have already downloaded, installed, and [verified][SDKdocs] the